Gaetano Scirea: Style of play

 Scirea was a modern and highly talented defender, gifted with excellent technical skills and tactical ability, who was known for his pace, elegance on the ball, and innate capacity to read the game.
 In contrast to the ruthless tactics often employed by other defenders, including his paired partner, Claudio Gentile, Scirea was renowned for his class, fair play and sportsmanship.
 Scirea never earned a red card in his career.
 He was also known for his leadership, serving as captain of both Juventus and the Italy national side.

 A former midfielder, he played the sweeper, or libero, role for most of his career, and contributed to the development of the position, due to his vision, composure on the ball and passing ability.
 Thus, in addition to aiding his team defensively, Scirea would detach himself from the defensive line and contribute to the attacking potential of his team, frequently being involved in the build-up of goals, and sometimes even scoring himself.
 In the latter part of his career, as he lost his pace, Scirea played a more defensive role as a centre-back.

+Legacy

+Scirea is considered by several pundits, players, and managers as one of the greatest defenders and sweepers in football history.
+In 2020, Mediaset described him as the best Italian defender of his generation, and Italy's greatest libero of all time, along with Franco Baresi.
+The back-lines he formed with Antonio Cabrini and Claudio Gentile at both club and international level (along with Sergio Brio at club level with Juventus, and Fulvio Collovati or Giuseppe Bergomi at international level with Italy) are considered to be two of the greatest defences of all time.